25 July 2019

 - Internet forums/message boards

 As the internet changes, this form of promotion becomes less and less popular, but there still may be online forums worthing the effort.
+A lot of devs still look for PHP jobs that way.

 Both individuals from outside of your organization and your current employees can be encouraged to actively search their own social circles for suitable prospects, should they be rewarded for it through employee referral program.
 When done well, this can be a great source of strong candidates.